One of the smartest things we did before arriving in Cartagena was to find a local guide to take us to the places that we were hesitant to visit.

 These are popular during lent because many Catholics in Colombia will give up meat during lent but armadillos and turtles are not considered meat in Colombia so they are seen as an alternative to beef and pork.

 A typical Sunday for people in Cartagena is to wake up early, go to Catholic mass, head to the market to shop and finish it all off with a meal at a corriente with your family and friends.

 Lunch is usually fried fish and yucca served on butcher paper, which is what we enjoyed with a pitcher of aguapanella (panela water… cane sugar water).

 As you are eating, people who cannot afford food hover nearby to see if there will be any leftover food.
 When you step away, they descend on the food pretty quickly.

 One local delicacy that people go completely crazy for is baby shark.
-Our guide took us for an “special” meal in a small alcove behind all the woman cooking food.
+Our guide took us for a “special” meal in a small alcove behind all the women cooking food.

 We felt very conflicted eating baby shark… but I will say: it’s very tasty.
 The only shark in the photos below is the orange food on the plate in the centre photo.

 One final tip about the market if you plan to visit: think carefully about the clothing and shoes you wear.